AdobeDocs/experience-manager-cloud-service.de-DE/help/implementing/developing/introduction/understand-test-results.md

 * **Positiver Wert** : Die Seite(n) wurde(n) seit dem letzten Produktionsablauf beim ausgewählten Test verbessert.

-* **Negativer Wert** : Die Seite(n) ist/sind seit dem letzten Produktionszyklus auf dem ausgewählten Test zurückgekehrt
+* **Negative value** - the page(s) have regressed on the selected test since the last production pipeline run

 * **Keine Änderung** - die Seite(n) hat/haben seit dem letzten Produktionszyklus denselben Wert erreicht

-* **K/A** - Es gab keine vorherige Punktzahl zum Vergleich
+* **N/A** - there was no previous score available to compare to

    ![](assets/content-audit-test1.png)

-#### Page-level Scores {#page-level-scores}
+#### Bewertungen auf Seitenebene {#page-level-scores}

 Durch das Bohren in einem der Tests kann eine detailliertere Bewertung auf Seitenniveau angezeigt werden.
-The user will be able to see how the individual pages scored for the specific test along with the change from the previous time the test was run.
+Der Benutzer kann sehen, wie die einzelnen Seiten für den jeweiligen Test bewertet wurden, zusammen mit der Änderung gegenüber der vorherigen Ausführung des Tests.

 Clicking into the details of any individual page will provide information on the elements of the page that were evaluated and guidance to fix issues if opportunities for improvement are detected.
 The details of the tests and associated guidance are provided by Google Lighthouse.